 Drury’s Honors Program is highly competitive.
 Each year no more than 25 students are accepted.
-Those students are chosen on the basis of their previous academic accomplishments and on the quality of their application into the program.
+These students are chosen based on their academic accomplishments and the quality of their applications.

-High-school seniors and incoming freshmen who meet the following requirement are invited to apply to the honors program:
+High-school seniors and incoming freshmen may apply if they meet the following requirements:

-The application process takes approximately 3-5 hours and will require, among other things, that you write an essay.
-Eligible students should fill out the online application form.
-Applications must be received by July 15.
-After you've finished this part of the process, your application will be reviewed by the honors director and by members of the honors council; together they will decide which students they wish to interview.
-Interviews are scheduled throughout the school year, but for incoming students they are held during Orientation Week in August.
+Eligible students who are interested should fill out the online application form.
+Applications must be received by August 1.
+The applications will be reviewed by the honors director and members of the honors council; together they will decide which students they wish to interview.
+Interviews are scheduled throughout the school year, but for incoming freshmen who submit an application by August 1 they are held no later than the first week of classes.

 Each October, the honors director asks Core 101 professors to nominate freshmen who exhibit the qualities valued in the program, which include writing ability and intellectual curiosity.
 Drury faculty members, however, may nominate freshmen or sophomores at any time.